BakkerGames/GRIF/GRIF/DETAILS.md

 GRIF basegame.grif -m spanish.grif
 ```

-The current parser does expect a VERB followed by a NOUN.
+The current parser does expect VERB or VERB NOUN commands.
 The verb words and noun words can be in any languages, but the pattern must be maintained.
 It also doesn't handle multi-word verbs or nouns (yet).
 Maybe soon...

 When using other languages for vocabulary, `system.wordsize` will probably need to be zero and all verbs and nouns given as full words.

-## GRIFEdit

-An editor program `GRIFEdit` is available in Windows for creating, modifying, and saving GRIF game data files.
-It takes a lot of the work out of editing the JSON file format directly.
-It does all of the formatting and escaping of characters for you.
-It validates script syntax and the game file when saving.
-See the [GRIFEdit](https://github.com/BakkerGames/GRIFEdit) GitHub site for more information.